 - Others will turn in circles

 - Some just look at you with that LOOK.

-- Or, you dog may bark to let you know that she needs to go out.
+- Or, your dog may bark to let you know that she needs to go out.

-If you find your puppy is having trouble connecting the dots when you are outside together, try a verbal command and repeat it the whole time she is sniffing around the yard.
+Try a verbal command and repeat it the whole time she is sniffing around the yard.
+Say something like “Go potty, YOUR DOG’S NAME“.

-House training a puppy Bichon Frise need not be a bad experience.
-In fact, it can build the bond between you and your pup, making her love and trust you even more.
+House training a puppy Bichon Frise does not need to be a bad experience.
+In fact, it can build the bond between you and your puppy, making her love and trust you even more.